moderntribe/square-one/docs/basics/blocks.md

 # Block Editor

-TODO: documentation for working with the Block Editor

 ## Configuring Core Blocks

 WordPress core (and some other plugins) provide a large collection of blocks to get us started.